“They made life bitter for Isaac and Rebekah” (Genesis 26:35).

 No. Absolutely not.
 But you should drop the perfectionism and cut each other some slack.

 The Lord is under no illusions about you and me.
 He knew He was getting no bargain when He saved us.
-When we sin, the only one surprised is us.
+The One who created us knows we are made of humble stuff.
+And when we sin, the only one surprised is us.

 That’s why we make so much of His grace.
 “That saved a wretch like me.”

-A favorite cartoon from years ago lingers in my mind (whereas of mine most have long since been forgotten).
-In the car are a pastor and wife with two children in the back seat.
+A favorite cartoon from years ago lingers in my mind.
+The pastor and wife are on their way to church with two children in the back seat.
 The wife is speaking: “What would church members think if they knew the pastor’s family does not sing choruses in the car on their way to church?”